yugabyte/yugabyte-db/docs/content/v1.1/explore/postgresql/_index.md

     weight: 290
 ---

-This section highlights the core features of Yugabyte DB's PostgreSQL-compatible YSQL API.
+This section highlights the core features of YugabyteDB's PostgreSQL-compatible YSQL API.

 <br>